eugenia1984/english/glossary.md

 - **Team-building** activities are games or events that are designed to help a group of people work better together.
 They build trust and good relationships between team members.

 - **That sounds like a plan**, they mean they agree with the suggestion and think it's a good idea.
 It's like saying Yes, let's do that.

+- **theaters** are places where you can watch live performances or movies.

 - **To assign tasks** means to give specific work or duties to someone.
 For example, a teacher assigns homework to students.